-As of December 31, 2017, companies that provide parts and services for suppliers serving federal and local governments must comply with the NIST 800-171 mandate.
-There have been some recent changes in how compliance is managed for this mandate.
+As of December 31, 2017, companies that provide parts and services for suppliers serving federal and local governments must comply with the NIST 800-171 mandate (or CMMC, depending on the contract).

 NIST Special Publication 800-171 Revision 2, Protecting Controlled Unclassified Information (CUI) in Nonfederal Systems and Organizations, was approved as final in February 2020.